mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    * Submissions will be independently voted on and selected by three (3) Enterprise Distributed Application specialists.
    * Submissions will be judged based on, but not limited to, the following criteria:

-      a) originality
+      a) Originality

-      b) potential for re-use and sharing of the application's components across multiple projects (Reusable Entities as well as client-side patterns, entities, protocols, shared data, and other artifacts) - including actual reuse and sharing of Resuble Entities by other project submissions
+      b) Potential for re-use and sharing of the application's components across multiple projects (Reusable Entities as well as client-side patterns, entities, protocols, shared data, and other artifacts) - including actual reuse and sharing of Resuble Entities by other project submissions

-      c) quality of your project's code, documentation, and videos
+      c) Quality of your project's code, documentation, and videos

  **Category 1.
 Best Enterprise Distributed Applications - Submission Requirements**